jkulawik/blog/_drafts/discord-alternative.md

 ## Texting apps

 Texting apps which are focused on direct messaging and group chats are a dime a dozen.

-These won't replace Discord, but are worth mentioning to establish what I'm going for, since many "Discord alternatives" articles tend to act like these are even remotely suitable.
+Many tech journalists out there act like these apps are good enough to replace Discord.
+Well, they are not.

 While not necessarily bad for what they are, texting apps aren't in Discord's ballpark.
-They tend to be mobile-first apps too, which usually makes for a clunky desktop experience.
+They tend to cater to a normie userbase, resulting in simplistic interfaces with a Fisher-price feel, basic features and limited customizability.
 Examples:
 * WhatsApp
 * Messenger